Valampuri Right Hand Conch Shell Dakshinavarti Shankh

 “Dakshinavarti Shankh” also known as “Right Hand Conch Shell” or Valampur Shankha”

-They are very rare and found only in the Indian Ocean.
+They are very rare and are found only in the Indian Ocean.
 It is a shell of a large sea snail.
 According to Hindu scriptures, this sacred shankha holds a very important place in the Hindu religion.
 It is used before starting any new business or ceremony.
-It has the right-hand twists in the bottom which sets it apart from other shankha.
+It has right-hand twists in the bottom which sets it apart from other shankha.
 The shankha is often praised as a giver of longevity, fame, and prosperity.

 According to Atharva Veda, it has the power to defeat your enemies.
 If you’re going through hard times it is advised that you keep Dakshinavarti Shankha at the puja place or inside your treasure box.
-If a person is under the effects of tantric activities or black magic, then the water kept inside the shankha should be sprinkled on him in order to free him.
+If a person is under the effects of tantric activities, then the water kept inside the shankha should be sprinkled on him in order to free him.
 It is also used in rituals such as while bathing deities.
 A wonderful object for Vaastu’s purpose as it gives high positive energy.

-They are also associated with many other God and Goddess; therefore, it should be worshipped properly with respect and devotion.
+They are also associated with many other gods and goddesses; therefore, it should be worshipped properly with respect and devotion.
 While using it, you can chant, “Laxmi Sahodaraya Fal Pradaya Fal Pradaya”, “Sridakshinavarta Shankhaya Sri Hrim Namah” or “Sridhar Karasthaya Payonidhi Jatayan”.
 It helps in achieving quick results and relieves you of bad luck and negativity.
 This shankha also has three to seven ridges on the edge of the aperture and the columella and has a special internal structure.
 Dakshinavarti shankha has also been compared with the hair whorls on the Buddha’s head.

 They are also used in Tantric activities.
 According to Tantra Shastra, a person is said to be free from all his problems if he keeps water in it.
 Dakshinavarti Shankha brings great positivity and helps in eliminating negative thoughts.
 It is also said to have healing properties.
 It is associated with female fertility and the powder made from the shell material is used in Ayurveda as a treatment for stomach ailments.
 The shankh also helps in curing insomnia and depression.